rstacruz/philippine_senators/README.md

 Facebook pages you'll find associated with them are fake/unofficial.

 * Try to contact them in more than one medium.
 Facebook posts alone will not be very effective; try to at least send snail mail to their senate office addresses.
+A face-to-face meeting (if you can manage it!) will have a better potential than a letter; a letter, more than a phone call; a phone call, more than an e-mail or FB/Twitter post.

+* Encourage your friends to send letters, as well.
+The more people send in their concerns, the more you can convince senators (and their staff) that the issues you raise are relevant to their constituents.

+* Direct lines are usually better than trunk lines.

+* When you call, follow up with an email.

 [issue tracker]: https://github.com/rstacruz/philippine_senators/issues